devgocri/WordlePHP/README.md

 # WordlePHP
-Wordle CLI game coded in PHP
+Simple Wordle CLI game coded in PHP

 <img width="393" alt="Preview" src="https://user-images.githubusercontent.com/70841501/157434420-59527c92-37ea-4bf5-90a0-1533572a9735.png">

+The word list was taken from [here](https://github.com/tabatkins/wordle-list).

 ## How to run